 To import a MySQL dump file to a website:

-- Upload the SQL file or compessed SQL file archive to a web location.
-This can be for example the document root / public html folder of a website, a publicly shared Dropbox or Google Drive folder etc. It is recommended to use a file name that is difficult to guess (a common approach is to include a date part and some random characters).
+Upload the SQL file or compressed SQL file archive to a web location.
+This can be for example the document root / public HTML folder of a website, a publicly shared Dropbox or Google Drive folder etc. It is recommended to use a file name that is difficult to guess (a common approach is to include a date part and some random characters).

-- Click Import MySQL dump and provide the full URL to the database dump file.
+Click Import MySQL dump and provide the full URL to the database dump file.
 You can import a plain text SQL file or a compressed archive containing the SQL dump file.
-The later is prefered for larger dumps.
-The URL must be publicly accessible and not password protected or othewise restricted.
+The later is preferred for larger dumps.
+The URL must be publicly accessible and not password protected or otherwise restricted.

 Things to consider before beginning the process: